Monday 10 February 2025

-This aim of this service is to reduce some of the uncertainty about upcoming irrigation water availability in the connected southern Basin and to assist with earlier and more informed farm management decision making.
+The aim of this service is to reduce some of the uncertainty about upcoming irrigation water availability, to assist with early and informed farm decision making, and to provide online links to help you actively keep up to date.

 In this update: